 Throughout the year, we gave practical guidance to residents, potential residents and their professional advisers on matters concerning their properties.
 This included preliminary advice regarding applications, routine care and maintenance work, site visits during construction, property advice, the pruning and felling of trees and the care of landscape and hedges.
 As the quality of applications for Trust Consent can vary considerably, the planning team spend much time providing expert advice on the design and detailing of Suburb homes.
-Although time-consuming, it is increasingly necessary in order to reflect the high standards set by the original designers of the Suburb's houses.
-Around 500 planning visits were made to individual properties in the year ending 31 March 2023.
+Although time-consuming, it is increasingly necessary in order to ensure that the high standards set by the original designers of the Suburb's houses are respected in new work.
+Around 540 planning visits were made to individual properties in the year ending 31 March 2024.